kubeflow/website/content/en/docs/distributions/ibm/deploy/authentication.md

 must manually copy it to the `istio-ingressgateway-certs` secret by repeating commands in step 5 and 6.

-## Optional - KFServing configuration
+## Optional - KServe configuration

-With this HTTPS setup, you need to make additional changes to get KFServing to work.
+With this HTTPS setup, you need to make additional changes to get KServe to work.

-1. First, update the Knative domain that is used for the KFServing routes to the hostname that you used when updating `kubeflow-gateway`.
+1. First, update the Knative domain that is used for the KServe routes to the hostname that you used when updating `kubeflow-gateway`.

     ```shell